 Cal.
 Code Regs., tit.
-14 Section 15306 provides that projects which consist of basic data collection, research, experimental management, and resource evaluation activities, and which do not result in a serious or major disturbance to an environmental resource are categorically exempt from the provisions of the California
+14, Sec.
+15306 provides that projects which consists of basic data collection, research, experimental management, and resource evaluation activities which do not result in a serious or major disturbance to an environmental resource are categorically exempt from CEQA.
+This project involves basic data collection for the development and commercialization of a novel technology that will provide research and data for stakeholders such as commercial building owners, HVAC manufacturers, policy makers, researchers studying load shifting, grid flexibility and more.
+This work will not result in a major disturbance to an environmental resource.
+Therefore, the project falls under Section 15306 and will not have significant impact on the environment.